PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-09 10:30:52
+Last updated: 2024-04-09 10:31:25
-Random Quote: My skin has gone from porcelain, to ivory, to steel.  -  Sansa Stark
+Random Quote: What if everything that came from the past was influenced by the future. - H.G.
+Tannhaus